davenquinn/xenoliths/paper/text/chapters/03-depth-constraints.md

 @Erkan2009].

-@Erkan2009 attributed high surface heat flows in the Coast Ranges to processes such as shear heating, rapid surface uplift, and fluid circulation along faults.
+@Erkan2009 attributed high surface heat flows in the Coast Ranges to non-conductive processes such as shear heating, rapid surface uplift, and fluid circulation along faults.
 Shear heating does not cause significant additions to heat flow [e.g @Lachenbruch1980; @Kidder2013].
 However, sustained rock uplift and erosion, such as that documented since 2 Ma in